5 Goals of the OSIRIS-REx Mission to the Asteroid 'Bennu'

 3. RESOURCE IDENTIFICATION: EYEING FUTURE MINING OPERATIONS

-Lauretta tells mental_floss that when OSIRIS-REx was first conceived, resource identification was "cool science fiction."
+Lauretta told Mental Floss that when OSIRIS-REx was first conceived, resource identification was "cool science fiction."
 The idea of going to asteroids and mining them for material was the sort of thing people in some Jetsons-like future would be able to do, but not us.
 Today, however, companies are lining up for the chance to begin celestial mining operations.
-OSIRIS-REx will be pioneering the technologies and capabilities necessary to provide detailed global analysis of an asteroid's surface.
+OSIRIS-REx will pioneer the technologies and capabilities necessary to provide detailed global analysis of an asteroid's surface.
 They will be able to focus on composition and mineralogy with an eye toward identifying regions of interest.
 It will be, in other words, creating the sorts of prospecting maps once seen in the Old West—only this time for an off-world ore-rush.

 4. SECURITY: STUDYING BENNU'S TRAJECTORY TO AVOID POTENTIAL ASTEROID COLLISIONS

 Earth's orbit around the Sun is startlingly perilous.
-Bennu, to name only one near-Earth object, has small-but-not-small-enough chance of colliding with this planet in the 22nd century.
+Bennu is only one of several near-Earth objects that have a small-but-not-impossible chance of colliding with this planet in the 22nd century.
 (The odds are 1 in 2700, which is about the same as your odds of dying by exposure to smoke or fire.
 That's a pretty terrifying figure when you consider the destruction and damage that such an asteroid impact might cause, and that people die in house fires all the time.)

 Scientists will use the data returned from OSIRIS-REx to study something called the Yarkovsky Effect.
 As asteroids go about their orbit, they absorb energy from the Sun and emit that energy as heat.
 That emission essentially acts as a small, natural asteroid thruster, and changes an asteroid's trajectory over time.
-In the seven years that scientists have known about the existence of Bennu, the Yarkovsky Effect alone has changed the asteroid's position by about 100 miles.
-If they can get a grip on the phenomenon and its causes and effects, they can apply it not only to Bennu but also to thousands of objects throughout the solar system.
-If something bad is coming, we can know about it—and perhaps find a way to stop it.
+In a 12-year period, the Yarkovsky Effect changed Bennu's position by more than 115 miles.
+If researchers can better understand the causes and effects of the phenomenon, they can apply that knowledge not only to Bennu but also to thousands of objects throughout the solar system.
+If some object is headed our way, we can know about it sooner—and perhaps find a way to stop it.

 Regolith is the blanket of dust and gravel on the surface of many celestial bodies.
 Scientists don't quite understand random mechanics in a microgravity environment.
-Even if Bennu's sample collection arm was unsuccessful, "By the act of putting our [Touch-And-Go Sample Acquisition Mechanism] device on the surface of the asteroid to collect the sample, in and of itself we are performing a fantastic science experiment," says Lauretta.
+Even if Bennu's sample collection arm is unsuccessful—it can make three attempts—Lauretta said the effort alone pushes the boundaries of research: "By the act of putting our device on the surface of the asteroid to collect the sample, in and of itself we are performing a fantastic science experiment."